racerxdl/letshackit/lyd6168/index.md

 Then I got the suprise that the 6 panels (which were not cheap for Brazillian standards) were a totally different chip: LYD6168

 The thing that scared me about it was that besides knowing the LYD was a short for [Leyard](http://leyard.com/), there were actually zero information about the chip on the internet.
 I spend some of the live streams together with my supporters trying to find a datasheet or any info about the chip (searching even in chinese search engines).
 The only information we got was S-PWM.
-Also any code from the internet to control HUB75 panels, didn't even lit the panel.
+Also any code from the internet to control HUB75 panels, didn"t even lit the panel.
 I couldn't be sure if my panels were dead or just were completely different than anything.

 I tried to reach Leyard from china, Leyard from Brazil.
 But chinese leyard just ignored me, and Brazillian Leyard said they don't know any LYD6168 panel.
 I also tried to reach the Chinese Seller and he said it is compatible with my [Colorlight Hub 5A-75B board](https://s.click.aliexpress.com/e/_AbrRvE).